 3. Reduction of inflammationn

-Another of the main reasons this plant is used in Ayurvedic medicine is its anti-inflammatory effect.
+Another of the main reasons this herb is used in Ayurvedic medicine is its anti-inflammatory effect.
 Indeed, the plant helps prevent and fight against joint diseases, such as arthritis.
 Consumption of this plant helps reduce inflammatory pain..

 These anti-inflammatory properties are just as interesting in the context of cardiovascular problems.

-According to studies, lashwagandha increases the activity of immune cells which fight infection and therefore help you stay healthy.
+According to studies, lashwagandha increases the activity of immune cells that fight infection and therefore help you stay healthy.
 It has also been shown to decrease markers of inflammation, such as C reactive protein CRP.
 This marker is linked to an increased risk of heart disease.diaque.

 4. Lashwagandha and brain functions